 Stephen P. Carey - Vice President, Finance and Chief Financial Officer.
-The Board, upon the recommendation of the Compensation Committee and the Company's Chief Executive Officer, set Mr. Carey's 2016 base salary at \$360,000.
-On May 6, 2016, Mr. Carey was granted options to purchase 50,000 shares of the Company's common stock at an exercise price of \$46.49 per share, the closing price of the Company's common stock on the date of grant.
-The options vest in equal annual installments on the first, second, third and fourth anniversaries of the grant date and are scheduled to expire on May 5, 2026.
-For 2016, Mr. Carey received a cash bonus of \$96,012, which was the target amount of 40 percent of his base salary prorated for 2016.
+The Board, upon the recommendation of the Compensation Committee and the Company's Chief Executive Officer, set Mr. Carey's 2019 base salary at \$458,400.
+On March 28, 2019, Mr. Carey was granted an option to purchase 15,064 shares of the Company's common stock at an exercise price of \$66.39 per share, the closing price of the Company's common stock on the date of grant.
+The option vests in equal annual installments on the first, second, third and fourth anniversaries of the grant date and is scheduled to expire on March 27, 2029.
+On the same day, Mr. Carey was also granted 12,451 shares of restricted common stock, which vest in equal annual installments on the first, second, third and fourth anniversaries of the date of grant.
+For fiscal 2019, on February 14, 2020, Mr. Carey received a cash bonus of \$252,120, which was 100% of the target bonus of 55% of his base salary for 2019.

 James G. Marken - Senior Vice President, Operations and Product Development.
-The Board, upon the recommendation of the Compensation Committee and the Company's Chief Executive Officer, set Mr. Marken's 2016 base salary at \$291,500.
-On April 7, 2016, Mr. Marken was granted options to purchase 3,750 shares of the Company's common stock at an exercise price of \$40.59 per share, the closing price of the Company's common stock on the date of grant.
-The options vest in equal annual installments on the first, second, third and fourth anniversaries of the grant date and are scheduled to expire on April 6, 2026.
-On the same day, Mr. Marken was also granted 1,875 shares of restricted common stock, which vest in equal annual installments on the first, second, third and fourth anniversaries of the date of grant.
-For 2016, Mr. Marken received a cash bonus of \$117,339, which was the target amount of 35 percent of his base salary, and a bonus of \$46,751 in connection with his promotion to Senior Vice President.
+The Board, upon the recommendation of the Compensation Committee and the Company's Chief Executive Officer, set Mr. Marken's 2019 base salary at \$412,000.
+On March 28, 2019, Mr. Marken was granted an option to purchase 8,285 shares of the Company's common stock at an exercise price of \$66.39 per share, the closing price of the Company's common stock on the date of grant.
+The option vests in equal annual installments on the first, second, third and fourth anniversaries of the grant date and is scheduled to expire on March 27, 2029.
+On the same day, Mr. Marken was also granted 6,848 shares of restricted common stock, which vest in equal annual installments on the first, second, third and fourth anniversaries of the date of grant.
+For fiscal 2019, on February 14, 2020, Mr. Marken received a cash bonus of \$185,400, which was 100% of the target bonus of 45% of his base salary for 2019.

-Robert Schrepfer - Senior Vice President, New Business Development and Specialty Sales.
-The Board, upon the recommendation of the Compensation Committee and the Company's Chief Executive Officer, set Mr. Schrepfer's 2016 base salary at \$301,000.
-On April 7, 2016, Mr. Schrepfer was granted options to purchase 9,500 shares of the Company's common stock at an exercise price of \$40.59 per share, the closing price of the Company's common stock on the date of grant.
-The options vest in equal annual installments on the first, second, third and fourth anniversaries of the grant date and are scheduled to expire on April 6, 2026.
-On the same day, Mr. Schrepfer was also granted 4,750 shares of restricted common stock, which vest in equal annual installments on the first, second, third and fourth anniversaries of the date of grant.
-For 2016, Mr. Schrepfer received a cash bonus of \$138,460 which was the target amount of 40 percent of his base salary.
+Robert W. Schrepfer - Senior Vice President, New Business Development and Specialty Sales.
+The Board, upon the recommendation of the Compensation Committee and the Company's Chief Executive Officer, set Mr. Schrepfer's 2019 base salary at \$458,400.
+On March 28, 2019, Mr. Schrepfer was granted an option to purchase 15,064 shares of the Company's common stock at an exercise price of \$66.39 per share, the closing price of the Company's common stock on the date of grant.
+The option vests in equal annual installments on the first, second, third and fourth anniversaries of the grant date and is scheduled to expire on March 27, 2029.
+On the same day, Mr. Schrepfer was also granted 12,451 shares of restricted common stock, which vest in equal annual installments on the first, second, third and fourth anniversaries of the date of grant.
+For fiscal 2019, on February 14, 2020, Mr. Schrepfer received a cash bonus of \$252,120, which was 100% of the target bonus of 55% of his base salary for 2019.